 - Add the cashew butter, vanilla, almond extract, and maple syrup to a bowl.
 Mix well.

 - Add all remaining ingredients except the sprinkles and combine until a dough forms.
-Don’t be afraid to use your hands!
+I like to use a rubber spatula for easiest mixing.

 - Roll the dough in additional sprinkles if desired.